nautobot/nautobot/nautobot/docs/user-guides/custom-fields.md

 ## Create a Custom Field

 Navigate to the custom fields page by clicking on **Extensibility -> Custom Fields** in the Nautobot menu.
 Click on **Add** to create a new custom field.

-!!! note
-    Custom fields are initialized on associated objects when a content type is added to the custom field, including when the custom field is created.
-The initial value will be set to the `default` value of the custom field.

 ### Custom Field Attributes